 Ancient tombs with vibrant wall paintings will open to public in southern Israel.

-You are currently viewing Ancient tombs with vibrant wall paintings will open to public in southern Israel.
+Artistic representation for Ancient tombs with vibrant wall paintings will open to public in southern Israel.

 The tombs, located at the ancient city of Ashkelon, were discovered in 1999.
 They are part of a larger complex of tombs and structures dating back to the Iron Age, a period known for its significant military advancements and cultural achievements.
 The tombs, known as Tomb 4 and Tomb 5, were originally intended for use by high-ranking officials and their families.